sadkowsk/native-lands-locator/README.md

 In its technical report for GPT-4, OpenAI (2023) also announces why it will not disclose its architecture and other aspects of the model:
 > "Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar."[^4]

-Instructing GPT-4 to guess its own architecture's formal pseudocode, given Phuong and Hutter's article, returned these assumptions:
+Alternatively, providing GPT-4 Phuong and Hutter's article returned these assumptions about potential modifications to Algorithm 10 to reflect its own architecture:

 <img width="646" alt="Screenshot 2023-12-14 at 21 05 57" src="https://github.com/sadkowsk/native-lands-locator/assets/143565317/8ff76b29-c4ed-41be-a763-02004f90c941">

 ### 2-B. Task Sequence